aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/README.md

 vi.
 Replace the PASSW secrets-manager placeholder values with the secret name and password key you created in step 1.\
 vii.
 Replace the REGION and/or EB_ENDPOINT to match the test scenario parameters you entered for the taskcat.yml

-6. Set a new origin for the cloned repository to the newly created CodeCommit repository using the following command:
+6. Go to CodeCommit repositorySet a new origin for the cloned repository to the newly created CodeCommit repository using the following command:

 ```
-git remote set-url origin codecommit-url-here
+git remote set-url origin CODECOMMIT_URL_HERE
 ```

 7. Pushing to CodeCommit will automatically activate the Pipeline.
 You can monitor the testing through the CodeBuild Logs.